CNP-CIIMAR/FAALPred/FAALPhylotree/readme.md

 ## 8.1 - Note:

-**The final figure of the article was edited after generating the figure using the code provided in this repository**.
+**The final figure (svg format) of the article was edited after generating the figure using the code (FAALPhylotree.R) provided in this repository**.

 ## 9. Important parameters you may want to adjust